CarstenGrohmann/deye-mqtt-ha-plugin/README.md

     DEYE_HA_PLUGIN_IGNORE_TOPIC_PATTERNS=uptime:*/pv[234]/*
     ```

-3. Install the plugin from `plugins` directory as described in ["How to start the docker container with custom plugins"](https://github.com/kbialek/deye-inverter-mqtt#how-to-start-the-docker-container-with-custom-plugins)
+3. Install the plugin from `plugins` directory as described in ["How to start the docker container with custom plugins"](https://github.com/kbialek/deye-inverter-mqtt#how-to-start-the-docker-container-with-custom-plugins) and restart container to
+   activate the changes in `config.env`.

 4. Switch to the Home Assistant and install [Utility Meter](https://www.home-assistant.io/integrations/utility_meter/)